trapani and western sicily - what is there to see and do?

 In the morning, it is worth visiting the fishing harbor.
 It is at the very tip of the peninsula, on the south side.
 There's a fish market where you can buy fresh fish.

 For regular shopping, head to Corso Piersanti Mattarella.
-It is a long street with many shops: food, clothes, meat, ice cream, and more.
-There is also a shopping center at the other end of the road.
+It is a long street with many shops selling food, clothes, meat, ice cream, and more.
+A shopping center is also at the other end of the road.

 Firherman at work in TrapaniA fisherman in his "office."